bbredesen/vk-gen/static_include/README.md

-# go-vk
+# go-vk - Vulkan 1.3 supporting Windows and Mac

-***This package is in an alpha state right now!*** It is very likely that API details may change and it has only been tested on Windows.
-You may find bugs!
+***This package is in a beta state right now!*** It has been tested on Windows and Mac.
+Please report any bugs you find!

 go-vk is a Go-langauge (and Go-style) binding around the Vulkan graphics API.
 Rather than just slapping a Cgo wrapper around everything, Vulkan's functions, structures and other types have been translated to a Go-style API.
 For example, "native" Vulkan returns any resources you request in pointers your program passes into Vulkan.
-This allows
-Vulkan to (generally) return a VkResult success or error code from the C function call.
+This allows Vulkan to (generally) return a VkResult success or error code from the C function call.
 However, in Go, we have the luxury of multiple return values, so this: